Haast, New Zealand: Infrastructure

 The Haast area is not connected to the national electricity grid.
 New Zealand Energy operates an electricity distribution network supplying the town.
 Electricity is generated by an 800-kilowatt hydroelectric scheme on the Turnbull River, constructed in 1972.
 The scheme is backed up by a 375-kilowatt diesel generator.
 In 2023, the company applied for consent to build a second hydro power station on the Turnbull River.

 Haast received mobile coverage in May 2018.
 3G mobile coverage is provided for all three mobile networks within a 3 km radius of Haast township.
 Fibre broadband and 4G mobile coverage became available in the township in 2022.

 Education

-The Haast School is a coeducational full primary (years 1–8) school with a student roll of as of The school opened in the 1890s and is the most isolated school in the mainland of New Zealand.
+The Haast School is a coeducational full primary (years 1–8) school with a student roll of as of The school appears to have been extant in 1888.
+It was destroyed by fire in 1960, and rebuilt.
+It is the most isolated school in the mainland of New Zealand.

 There are no secondary schools in the Haast area.
 The nearest is Mount Aspiring College, 140 kilometres (85 mi) away over the Haast Pass in Wānaka, too far away to be practical.
 Most secondary students board at schools in Alexandra, Oamaru or Dunedin.